DEFRA/adp-infrastructure-core/flux-templates/README.md

                 },
                 {
                     "name": "claim-service", // MANDATORY
-                    "backend": true // OPTIONAL - ADD IF DBMIGRATION IS REQUIRED },
+                    "backend": true, // OPTIONAL - ADD IF DBMIGRATION IS REQUIRED "dbname": "databasename" // REQUIRED - IF backend is set to true },
                 {
                     "name": "payment-service", // MANDATORY
-                    "backend": true // OPTIONAL - ADD IF DBMIGRATION IS REQUIRED },
+                    "backend": true, // OPTIONAL - ADD IF DBMIGRATION IS REQUIRED "dbname": "databasename" // REQUIRED - IF backend is set to true },
                 {
                     "name": "payment-web-service", // MANDATORY